 After my mum had passed, we phoned our palliative care on-call doctor.
 She was very gentle, and organised for an on call RDNS nurse to visit.
 The nurse provided the extinguishment of life form, and helped us organise a funeral director to collect mum that evening.
 The funeral director organised the death certificate, which took a few weeks to arrive after the funeral.

-Mum didn’t really want a funeral, she just wanted a big wake at the family home as a celebration of her life.
+Mum didn’t really want a funeral, she just wanted a big wake at the family home in Adelaide, as a celebration of her life.
 However, because Mum had touched so many lives over such a large community, and we have a large family from all over the world, we held a simple service and broadcast it online.
 This was a 40-minute service, which cost $7500 including cremation (which my siblings and I jointly paid for).

 We all thought my mum had a pretty rock solid will – it was quite simple and just listed her children as joint beneficiaries, her estate comprising her (paid off) home and contents, car, and superannuation balance.
 She listed the eldest sibling as the executor and power of attorney, the second eldest sibling as her substitute decision maker (medical power of attorney) and the process all seemed very simple.